denoland/deno/std/log/README.md

 - `'x'` - This will create a new log file and throw an error if one already exists

+This handler requires `--allow-write` permission on the log file.

 #### `RotatingFileHandler`

 This handler extends the functionality of the `FileHandler` by "rotating" the